3 minute read

 The NLP meta-model is a set of questions designed to specify information and to challenge and expand the limits of someone’s mental model.
 It responds to the deletions, distortions, and generalizations in our mental models and our communication.

-Every time we capture events and perceptions from our surroundings, we are partially consciously, but mostly unconsciously, processing a lot of information.
-According to NLP, to handle and make sense our experience, our brains use some filters and, just after that, our thoughts are formed.
+Every time we capture events and perceptions from our surroundings, we partially consciously but mostly unconsciously process a lot of information.
+According to NLP, to handle and make sense of our experience, our brains use some filters, and just after that, our thoughts are formed.
 Those filters are:

 • Deletion: When we selectively focus our attention on certain aspects of our experience and exclude others.